-The experience you have at the U.S. Holocaust Memorial Museum will be unlike your experiences at other museums in the capital.
-A visit here will not gladden your heart about men’s and women’s great accomplishments nor impress you with the awesomeness of our universe and the natural world.
-Rather, the Holocaust Museum’s exhibits document Nazi Germany’s systematic persecution and annihilation of six million Jews and others between 1933 and 1945, and present you with individual stories of both horror and courage in the persecuted people’s struggle to survive.
+The Holocaust Museum documents Nazi Germany’s systematic persecution and annihilation of 6 million Jews and others between 1933 and 1945, presenting visitors with individual stories of both horror and courage in the persecuted people’s struggle to survive.
 The museum calls itself a “living memorial to the Holocaust,” the idea being for people to visit, confront the evil of which mankind is capable, and leave inspired to face down hatred and inhumanity when they come upon it in the world.
-A message repeated over and over is this one of Holocaust survivor and author Primo Levi, “It happened.
+A message repeated over and over is this one of Holocaust survivor and author Primo Levi: “It happened.
 Therefore it can happen again.
 And it can happen everywhere.”
-Since the museum opened in 1993, more than 35 million visitors have taken home that message, and another: “What you do matters.”
+Since the museum opened in 1993, more than 43 million visitors have taken home that message, and another: “What you do matters.”

-The middle floor of the permanent exhibit covers the years 1940 to 1945, revealing the horrors of the Nazi machine’s “Final Solution” for the Jews, including deportations, the ghetto experience, and life and death within concentration camps.
-You listen to survivors tell their stories in taped recordings, and view artifacts such as transport rail cars, reconstructed concentration camp barracks, and photographs of “killing squad” executions.
-One of the most moving exhibits is the “Tower of Faces,” which contains photographs of the Jewish people who lived in the small Lithuanian town of Eishishok for some 900 years, before the Nazis killed nearly all, in two days in September 1941.
+The middle floor of the permanent exhibit covers the years 1940 to 1945, laying bare the horrors of the Nazi machine’s “Final Solution” for the Jews, including deportations, the ghetto experience, and life and death in the concentration camps.
+Survivors tell their stories in taped recordings.
+Throughout the museum are artifacts like transport rail cars, reconstructed concentration camp barracks, and photographs of “killing squad” executions.
+One of the most moving exhibits is the “Tower of Faces,” which contains photographs of the Jewish people who lived in the small Lithuanian town of Eishishok for some 900 years, before the Nazis killed nearly all, in 2 days in September 1941.

 “The Last Chapter,” on the second floor, documents the stories of heroes, like the king of Denmark, who was able to save the lives of 90% of Denmark’s Jewish population.
-Exhibits also recount the Allies’ liberation of the concentration camps and aftermath events, from Jewish emigration to America and Israel, to the Nuremberg trials.
+Exhibits also recount the Allies’ liberation of the concentration camps and aftermath events, from Jewish emigration to America and Israel to the Nuremberg trials.
 At exhibit’s end is the hour-long film, Testimonies, in which Holocaust survivors tell their stories.
 The tour finishes in the Hall of Remembrance, a place for meditation and reflection and where you may light a memorial candle.

 There’s a cafeteria and museum shop on the premises.